Documentation to guide public, private, and nonprofit sector partnerships with the community

 - Voting ends

 - Winners announced

 During OpenDataVote Philly 2017, the voting period was aligned with Philly Tech Week, a week of about 100 tech events in Philadelphia.
-The team wanted to announce the winners of OpenDataVote during Philly Tech Week, so they backtracked from the end date and ran the open voting period from April 10th to May 1st.
+The team wanted to announce the winners of OpenDataVote during Philly Tech Week, so they worked backward from the winner announcement date and ran the open voting period from April 10th to May 1st.

 Create Data Set Nomination System